kunal4118/Netflix_1990s_movie_analysis/README.md

 # Netflix_1990s_movie_analysis
-# What was the most frequent movie duration in the 1990s? # count the number of Short "Action" movies in 1990s (short is defined as duration &lt; 90 mins)
+What was the most frequent movie duration in the 1990s?
+Count the number of Short "Action" movies in 1990s (short is defined as duration < 90 mins)